nyanbinaryneko/hexagonal/src/pages/coc/index.md

 title: Code of hexaConduct (CohC)
 ---
 ### Basics
-- We are staunchly anti-racism, anti-homophobia, and anti-sexism.
+- We are staunchly anti-racism, anti-homophobia, anti-transphobia, and anti-sexism.
 - We punch up, not down.
 - We believe in discussion, not argument.
 - We hold each other accountable for our actions.